masterviana/solidity-tokens/README.md

 # ERC1155

 For minting a randon NFT use table below then click method mint() it mint a random NFT for your wallet

+Its possible to explore your collection using opensea interface : https://testnets.opensea.io/collection/demonstrating-collection-for-tests-purposes-by-m-2

 Testnet   | Explorers                     |
 :-------- |:----------------------------- |